-Launched in October 2020, the Rural Libraries and Health Cooperative Agreement program supports innovative pilot projects in five libraries systems across South Carolina to test alternative models of community care and healthcare engagement via a library system.
+Launched in October 2020, the Rural Libraries and Health Cooperative Agreement program initially supported innovative pilot projects in five libraries systems across South Carolina to test alternative models of community care and healthcare engagement via a library system.
+In March 2022, the program expanded to include 4 additional library systems in partnership with the Department of Health and Environmental Control.
 Libraries are a natural partner in increasing access to care and services due to their reach, accessibility, and roles as trusted community institutions.
 The over 17,000 public libraries nationwide receive an estimated four million visits every day1.
-Additionally, over 95% of Americans live in a public library service area ,and half of Americans with annual incomes under $30,000 visited a library2.
+Additionally, over 95% of Americans live in a public library service area, and half of Americans with annual incomes under $30,000 visited a library2.
 Libraries and their staff are free to the public, located in local neighborhoods, and deeply trusted3.
 Libraries have the potential to become integral community resources and have been identified to be able to improve population health through modifiable social policy which have a documented relationship to health1.
 People experiencing homelessness or other life crises often tend to seek respite, information, and assistance in libraries4.
 Thirty-seven percent of library users report having utilized the internet access at the library to look for health information, treatment options, care givers, or other ways to improve their health5.

 Expands broadband internet to improve access to healthcare in Union County as well as implementing a social worker position to focus on building stronger relationships with the school districts to help families of children with special needs.

 Increase clinical-community linkages between high-risk underserved rural residents in Lee County, SC and health and social service providers to improve rural population health outcomes, utilizing the Lee County Public Library as a community hub.

 Provides a library social worker position to offer consultations to individuals in rural locations to improve health and wellness by connecting community members to health care providers.